davidgasquez/handbook/Data/Dashboards.md

   - Make it obvious what the main takeaway is.
   - Follow the Z pattern.
   - Provide context.
+- Include additional highlight numbers, such as last month's total revenue vs. the planned revenue and the YoY growth.
+Plot against goals if possible.
+Have a reasonable goal, and plot your numbers against it!

 The value is that now discussions are happening about the data.